 The Future Physician Leaders (FPL) program is a summer mentorship program for prospective healthcare students who also want to fulfill a mission of service to the community.
-The seven-week summer program is comprised of four components: the Leadership Lecture Series, Community Health Project, Program Symposium, and Physician Shadowing.
+The 9-week summer program is comprised of four components: the Leadership Lecture Series, Community Health Project, Program Symposium, and Mentorship Program.
 After successfully completing the summer program, participants are invited to numerous networking events throughout the year.
 The community-based, collaborative program was started in 2009 by Dr. Raul Ruiz.

 - Coachella Valley - UCR Palm Desert Center*